JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 ## Anonymous functions

 It is also common to use anonymous functions, i.e., functions without a specified name.
-Anonymous functions can be defined in almost the same way as a normal function
+Anonymous functions can be defined in almost the same way as normal functions.

 ```@example
 h1 = function (x)